Biophilia and healing: nature for trauma recovery and mental health

 The presence of plants in indoor environments has measurable physiological and psychological benefits.
 Research shows they can improve attention, reduce cortisol levels, and increase heart rate variability—all of which support emotional regulation (NIH research article PDF).
 For trauma survivors, this translates to a greater ability to stay grounded in the present moment.

-The color green impacts our mood, plants are perfect for creating calm feelings to indoor spaces.
+The color green impacts our mood, plants are perfect for creating calm feelings in indoor spaces.

 Clients using indoor plant rental for their facilities report noticeable changes: patients engage more fully in group sessions, families feel more at ease in grief-support spaces, and staff members experience less burnout.
 Plants are not a cure, but they are a companion on the journey.